CarlosFdez04/DAT250/Assignment_7/expass_7.md

-# DAT250 - Experiment Report
+# DAT250: Software Technology Experiment Assignment 7

-## Experiment 1: Docker and PostgreSQL
+## 1. Setting up & using a Dockerized application: PostgreSQL

 ### Installation of Docker and PostgreSQL
 To familiarize myself with Docker, I ensured that Docker was installed on my system.
 I verified the installation and the operational status of Docker using the command: